LiquidGalaxyLAB/3D_Visualization_API/README.md

 To mode of the arrows (translate and rotate) is represented in the botton right of the screen.
 To switch press the same buttons.

-The 'kill' button is only shown when the app launched the server, and it would kill the server and go back.
-This would leave the port where the server is run free.
+The **'kill'** button is only shown when the app launched the server, and it would kill the server and go back.
+This would leave *the port where the server is run free*.

 ## Built With